-Note: mboe/d = million barrels of oil equivalent per day; EJ = exajoules; bcme = billion cubic metre equivalent.
+Note: mb/d = million barrels per day; EJ = exajoules; bcme = billion cubic metre equivalent.

-Liquid biofuels production increased by nearly 5% in 2022 to 2.2 mboe/d.
-In the STEPS, production increases at around 4% annually, reaching 3 mboe/d in 2030 and over 4 mboe/d in 2050.
+Liquid biofuels production increased by nearly 5% in 2022 to 2.1 mb/d.
+In the STEPS, production increases at around 4% annually, reaching 3 mb/d in 2030 and 4 mb/d in 2050.
 In the APS, it rises faster as liquid biofuels are increasingly used to help meet Nationally Determined Contribution and net zero emissions targets.
 In the NZE Scenario, liquid biofuels use expands more rapidly to 2030 than in the APS but then decreases below the level in the APS by 2050.
 The reduced demand for liquid biofuels in the NZE Scenario in 2050 compared with the APS is driven by several factors, including faster uptake of EVs, more rapid efficiency improvements in road vehicles, shipping vessels and airplanes, and reduced demand for aviation due to behaviour change.